DoctorQuote/The-Stick-of-Joseph/README.md

 # The-Stick-of-Joseph
 Ancient Prophecy designed for Our Times

+## Foreword
+Pure religion has nothing to do with me controlling you - it has to do with God, controlling me.

+Adam, after all, was permitted to do whatever she did.

+By their fruit, shall ye know them?

+So I make no apologies for the fact that I - like billions of others - get a great feeling when I read the scriptures.

+Indeed, in order to share the warm-and-fuzzy feelings with any who might be able to experience the same, I have learned many technologies.

+Here is where I share "The Stick of Joseph" (a.k.a.
+"The 81 Books of Terror" :^)

+Sharing is caring?

 ## Universal User Interface
 The Stick of Joseph is forever a console user interface.